 MS Viking Grace ferry is a Ro-Ro passenger vessel operated by the Finland-based company VIKING LINE.
 The ship has a max capacity of 2800 passengers and 500 cars plus 75 trucks (trailers).
 The vessel was launched in 2013 and currently operates on the Sweden-Finland ferry route Stockholm-Turku (crossing time 10 hours) via Aland (Mariehamn).

 As cruise ferry, Viking Grace has 880 cabins.
-All staterooms are air-conditioned and with en-suite bathrooms (WC, shower, washbasin), flat TV, radio, phone.
+All staterooms are air-conditioned and with en-suite bathrooms (WC, shower, washbasin), HDTV, radio, phone.
 Suites and Premium cabins additionally offer hairdryer, refrigerator, double bed, double sofabed.
 The ferry company provides bed linens, towels, and toiletries.
 Some staterooms are wheelchair-accessible (adapted for disabled passengers and people with reduced mobility).
 Allergy Cabins are with furniture made of non-allergic materials.

-Cabins can't be shared - if 2 passengers are booked in a 4-bed cabin, they can't share the remaining 2 free beds with other travelers.
+Cabins can't be shared - if 2 passengers are booked in a 4-bed cabin, they can't share the remaining 2 free beds with other travellers.